 - February 13, 2019 - With DDA signed, Downtown Riverfront focus shifts to site preparations Opens a New Window.

-The City has been in negotiations with Williams/Dame & Associates (WDA), who have a tremendous amount of downtown and riverfront redevelopment experience.
+The City is working with Williams/Dame & Associates (WDA), who have a tremendous amount of downtown and riverfront redevelopment experience.
 WDA a commitment to, and track record of, developing high quality projects that create a unique sense of place and neighborhood.
 Learn more about Williams/Dame & Associates and their past projects.
 Opens a New Window.

 On January 31, 2018, WDA presented their vision and initial concepts for the Downtown Riverfront site to City Council.
 Watch a video of the presentation Opens a New Window. or view the presentation slides Opens a New Window. .